bireme/wp2iahx-export/README.md

 ## How to use
 Activate the plugin and access `http://<domain>/?feed=iahx` to show the XML file.

-After this, you can use the following parameters and filters:
+You can also use the following parameters and filters:

 * `count`- Display content limit (default: -1 = ALL)
 * `order`- Sort from lowest to highest (ASC) or from highest to lowest (DESC). (default: DESC)